 Microfilariae also accumulate in the eyes of horses, but not all agree that a clear association has been made between microfilariae and equine uveitis (see Equine Recurrent Uveitis) or other ocular lesions in horses.

 The most effective method of diagnosis is by skin biopsy, preferably a full-thickness biopsy ≥6 mm.
 The tissue is minced and macerated in isotonic saline for several hours.
 Microfilariae are concentrated and stained with new methylene blue after removal of skin pieces.
-The microfilariae can be differentiated microscopically from Setaria spp, which are found in the blood of cattle and Equidae, by the presence of a sheath around Setaria.
+The microfilariae can be differentiated microscopically from Setaria spp, found in the blood of cattle, and Equidae by the presence of a sheath around Setaria.

 No treatment is effective against the adults.
 Ivermectin (200 mcg/kg) and moxidectin (400 mcg/kg) are efficacious (>99%) against microfilariae and produce marked clinical improvement in horses with onchocercal dermatitis.
 A small portion of horses infected with O cervicalis react to the treatment with a marked, edematous ventral midline swelling 1–3 days after treatment.
 Ocular lesions have also been reported.
 These reactions usually resolve spontaneously, but symptomatic treatment may be necessary.